 Offline mode

 This paper proposes an open model of the mobile device protection mechanisms in which the security is supported both in online and offline modes.
-Currently, the systems of mobile device protection, to the best of the authors knowledge, follow the model where the protected mobile client can operate only when it is connected to the cloud, which is not always convenient for the end-user.
+Currently, the systems of mobile device protection, to the best of the authors’ knowledge, follow the model where the protected mobile client can operate only when it is connected to the cloud, which is not always convenient for the end-user.
 The basic principles of the mobile device protection that is supported by the here proposed approach are:

 Optimized communication with the cloud when the device does not need to be constantly connected to the server due to the resource constraint and necessity to secure this communication.